 Cheaper and Charitable

 Many virtual races also have a large charitable component, with the majority of money raised going to a charity.
-For example, $21 of the $25 entry fee to the Hogwarts races goes to charity.
+For example, $21 of the $25 entry fee to the Hogwarts races goes to charity (and is tax-deductible).

-If you are doing a ‘real’ 5k, and have a bad race, that’s it.
+If you are doing a ‘real’ 5k and you have a bad race, that’s it.
 That was your chance.

 You Know You Won’t Be Last